Eyescale/Consensus/Release/Version-2.0/README.txt

 		in/on/do : variable : value

 	.
 Concerning the Narrative %? and %!
-Register Variables, the rules of assignment are as follow:
+Register Variables, the rules of assignment are as follow:	[UPDATE: 2023-04-03]

-	 When the query signus ? is included in the variable part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and the %! register variable holds the instance corresponding to the value part of the query result.
+	 When the query signus ? is included in the assignment expression, then the %? mark register variable holds the corresponding query result, if any, and the %! register variable holds the instance corresponding to the overall query result - e.g. in : variable : ?

-	 Conversely, when the query signus ? is included in the value part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and
-	 %! holds the instance corresponding to the variable part of the query result.
+	 when successful, yields %! and %? verifying %!:((*,variable),%?)

     3. Input alternative syntax do : input, format <